-The conventional wisdom is that condominiums may not pencil out well as rentals, primarily because of the condominium association dues, management fees, and agency costs.
+The conventional wisdom is that condominiums might not pencil out well as rentals, primarily because of the condominium association dues, management fees, and agency costs.
 However, many small landlords make condos work as rentals (nearly four million rental units are condos, according to recent Census data).
 To successfully rent out a condo, you must do your homework before buying, and understand the very unique traits of condos and the way they operate.

 The story behind renting condos is more complex and nuanced than for other types of property.
 Renting a condo tends to mean less building maintenance for a landlord, but you'll be dealing with a more people-intensive and bureaucratic enterprise.
-You'll have to contend with a board of directors of the condo association and possibly even a property or site manager.
+You'll have to contend with a board of directors of the condo association and possibly even a property manager.
 Plus, you'll own the common areas in tandem with all the other owners.